mongodb/leafygreen-ui/.changeset/bright-cameras-sell.md

 '@leafygreen-ui/checkbox': patch
 ---

-Creates a new stacking conrext for the Checkbox component
+Creates a new stacking context for the Checkbox component